topjohnwu/Magisk/docs/tips.md

 1. Press the big **Flash** button, after a few minutes it should reboot updated with Magisk installed.

 #### Other Devices - General Case
 Unfortunately, there are no real good ways to apply OTAs on all devices.
 Also, the tutorial provided below will not preserve Magisk - you will have to manually re-root your device after the upgrade, and this will require PC access.
-Here I share my personal experience with my daily driver - HTC U11.
+Here I share my personal experience with HTC U11.

 1. To properly install OTAs, you should have your stock recovery installed on your device.
 If you have custom recovery installed, you can restore it from your previous backup, or dumps found online, or factory images provided by OEMs.
 If you decide to start by installing Magisk without touching your recovery partition, you have a few choices, either way you will end up with a Magisk rooted device, but recovery remain stock untouched: